thom4parisot/thom4.net/source/about/index.md

   type: full
 ---

-My name is Thomas Parisot, I design web software — its code, its governance, its usage — as part of the [dtc innovation][] co-op.
+My name is Thomas Parisot, I design **web software which make sense**.
-We created this small and safe environment to design valuable projects with our customers.
+[You can hire me for freelance work][détour.studio].
 { .leading }

+I am committed at creating a generous work environment, with your team.
+I work from home, in a rural environment and I'm happy to travel on site when it is relevant.

 People often call me *Tom*.
 My long lasting nickname *Oncle Tom* is a friendly pun to our *digital slavery*.